aiven/aiven-docs/docs/integrations/cloudlogging.md

 ### Step 2.
 Add the integration endpoint to your service

-1. Go to the service you want to add the logs integration to.
+1. Go to the service to add the logs integration to.
-2. On the sidebar, click <ServiceIntegrationsIcon className="icon"/> **Integrations**.
+2. On the sidebar, click <ConsoleLabel name="integrations"/>.
 3. Select **Google Cloud Logging**.
 4. Choose the endpoint that you created.
 5. Click **Enable**.